Defining and Treating Crepey Skin

 There are several treatments for crepey skin.
 They include:

-This skin-firming cream with hyaluronic acid treats your crepey skin using science.
+This skin-firming cream with Retinol & Hyaluronic Acid treats your crepey skin using science.
 It contains vitamins and antioxidants that will help prevent aging over time.

 It helps to eliminate free radicals and promote rejuvenation.